hapijs/hapi/docs/Reference.md

 ### Server options

 When creating a server instance, the following options configure the server's behavior:

+- `host` - the hostname, IP address, or path to UNIX domain socket the server is bound to.
+Defaults to `0.0.0.0` which means any available network interface.
+Set to `127.0.0.1` or `localhost` to restrict connection to those coming from the same machine.
+If `host` contains a '/' character, it is used as a UNIX domain socket path and if it starts with '\\.\pipe' as a Windows named pipe.
+- `port` - the TCP port the server is listening to.
+Defaults to port `80` for HTTP and to `443` when TLS is configured.
+  To use an ephemeral port, use `0` and once the server is started, retrieve the port allocation via `server.info.port`.

 - `app` - application-specific configuration which can later be accessed via `server.settings.app`.
 Provides a safe place to store application configuration without potential conflicts with **hapi**.
 Should not be used by plugins which